Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Supplementary Material

 \end{boxlem}

 \begin{proof} A way to interpret the total evolution $e^\Lambda$ is to consider $\Lambda$ as a transition matrix.
 The total evolution depicted by $e^\Lambda$ is then the sum over all paths, and each path is weighted by $1/J!$ where $J$ is the number of jumps.
-The first part of the proof will be to quantify and categorize the transition amplitudes, and the second part will be to sum up the different paths.
+The {essence} of the proof will be to quantify and categorize the transition amplitudes, and to sum up the different paths.
 For conciseness, we omit the graph dependence in the area of effect function, i.e. $\aoe{M|G}$ is replaced by $\aoe{M}$. \\